2026 BOARD LEADERSHIP

 secretary

 Anita is a licensed clinical psychologist specializing in forensic psychology.
 She is also a writer for Blues Blast Magazine and, with Tab Benoit, co-authored the book Blues Therapy.
 That book raised awareness about mental illness and also raised money for the HART Fund, (which reimburses blues musicians for medica/mental health expenses they cannot afford).
+She recently published volume two of Blues Therapy, co-authored with Mike Zito.

 Shelly Thiss